Application Rationalization: Anyone can save money with

 If you want to know more about Application Rationalization using the Dragon1 EA Method and Software, check out: Application Rationalization.

 Also, I would be glad to hear any comments on my blog.
-I am curious to hear what your top 10 list is of rules and guidelines for Application Rationalization.
-Maybe if we put all these lists together we can finally win the battle of application costs and standardization in our organizations.
+I am curious to hear your top 10 list of rules and guidelines for Application Rationalization.
+Maybe if we put all these lists together, we can finally win the battle of application costs and standardization in our organizations.

 Here is a page about the Gartner strategy for Application Rationalization: https://www.gartner.com/smarterwithgartner/5-year-vision-for-application-leaders, thanks to a tip out of my network.
-Most important is that Gartner defines three types of systems for applications based on the role they play: Systems of Record, systems of differentiation, and systems of transformation.
+Most importantly, Gartner defines three types of systems for applications based on their role: systems of record, systems of differentiation, and systems of transformation.
 This is an interesting thought to classify applications on.